Talent management, a key strategy for manufacturers

 To be effective, a talent management strategy must be based on quantified measurements.
 In industry, it's a good idea to define metrics for assessing production line performance.
 In addition, regular dialogue with employees enables you to identify those to whom you could entrust additional responsibilities.

-6. Tracking skills and clearances
+6. Track skills and authorizations

 An effective talent management strategy goes hand in hand with an excellent understanding of the skills within teams.
 In particular, this helps managers to position operators in the most interesting positions, while facilitating the career follow-up of their teams.